HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-angle                                    Yes      Yes      Yes     No    torch any                                      Yes      Yes      Yes     Yes   torch arange                                   Yes      Yes      Yes     No    torch arccos                                   Yes      Yes      No      No    torch arccos\_                                 Yes      Yes      No      No    torch arccosh                                  Yes      Yes      No      No    torch arccosh\_                                Yes      Yes      No      No    torch arcsin                                   Yes      Yes      No      No    torch arcsin\_                                 Yes      Yes      No      No    torch arcsinh                                  Yes      Yes      No      No    torch arcsinh\_                                Yes      Yes      No      No    torch arctan                                   Yes      Yes      No      No    torch arctan2                                  Yes      Yes      Yes     No    torch arctan\_                                 Yes      Yes      No      No    torch arctanh                                  Yes      Yes      No      No    torch arctanh\_                                Yes      Yes      No      No    torch argmax                                   Yes      Yes      Yes     No    torch argmin                                   Yes      Yes      Yes     No    torch argsort                                  Yes      Yes      Yes     No    torch as_strided                               Yes      Yes      Yes     No    torch as_strided\_                             Yes      Yes      Yes     No    torch asin                                     Yes      Yes      No      No    torch asin\_                                   Yes      Yes      No      No    torch asinh                                    Yes      Yes      No      No    torch asinh\_                                  Yes      Yes      No      No    torch atan                                     Yes      Yes      No      No    torch atan2                                    Yes      Yes      Yes     No    torch atan\_                                   Yes      Yes      No      No    torch atanh                                    Yes      Yes      No      No    torch atanh\_                                  Yes      Yes      No      No    torch baddbmm                                  Yes      Yes      Yes     Yes   torch batch_norm                               Yes      Yes      Yes     No    torch bernoulli                                Yes      Yes      Yes     No    torch
+angle                                    Yes      Yes      Yes     No    torch any                                      Yes      Yes      Yes     Yes   torch arange                                   Yes      Yes      Yes     No    torch arccos                                   Yes      No       No      No    torch arccos\_                                 Yes      No       No      No    torch arccosh                                  Yes      No       No      No    torch arccosh\_                                Yes      No       No      No    torch arcsin                                   Yes      No       No      No    torch arcsin\_                                 Yes      No       No      No    torch arcsinh                                  Yes      No       No      No    torch arcsinh\_                                Yes      No       No      No    torch arctan                                   Yes      No       No      No    torch arctan2                                  Yes      Yes      Yes     No    torch arctan\_                                 Yes      No       No      No    torch arctanh                                  Yes      No       No      No    torch arctanh\_                                Yes      No       No      No    torch argmax                                   Yes      Yes      Yes     No    torch argmin                                   Yes      Yes      Yes     No    torch as_strided                               Yes      Yes      Yes     Yes   torch as_strided\_                             Yes      Yes      Yes     Yes   torch asin                                     Yes      No       No      No    torch asin\_                                   Yes      No       No      No    torch asinh                                    Yes      No       No      No    torch asinh\_                                  Yes      No       No      No    torch atan                                     Yes      No       No      No    torch atan2                                    Yes      Yes      Yes     No    torch atan\_                                   Yes      No       No      No    torch atanh                                    Yes      No       No      No    torch atanh\_                                  Yes      No       No      No    torch baddbmm                                  Yes      Yes      Yes     Yes   torch batch_norm                               Yes      Yes      Yes     No    torch bernoulli                                Yes      Yes      Yes     No    torch